KittyGiraudel/a11y-dialog/docs/usage.markup.md

 3. The dialog overlay.

-   - It has to have the `tabindex="-1"` attribute.
    - It doesn’t have to have the `data-a11y-dialog-hide` attribute, however this is recommended.
 It hides the dialog when clicking outside of it.
-   - It should not have the `data-a11y-dialog-hide` if the dialog window has the `alertdialog` role (see below).
+   - It should not have the `data-a11y-dialog-hide` if the dialog is an [alert dialog](advanced.alert_dialog.md).

 4. The actual dialog.

-   - It may have the `alertdialog` role to make it behave like a “modal”.
-See the [alert dialog section](advanced.alert_dialog.md) of the docs.
+   - It may have the `alertdialog` role to make it an [alert dialog](advanced.alert_dialog.md).
+   - It is recommend to have the `aria-labelledby` attribute matching the `id` of the dialog title (which can itself be hidden if desired).
    - It can be a `<dialog>` element, but [it is not recommended](advanced.dialog_element.md).
-   - It doesn’t have to have the `aria-labelledby` attribute however this is recommended.
-It should match the `id` of the dialog title.

 5. The inner document.